 Three Arizona juveniles required hospitalization after being seriously injured in an early morning crash recently.
 The crash occurred in Chandler, Arizona.
 A 21-year-old driver was in charge of a van filled with seven people, including five juveniles.
 The van flipped over in a single-car crash while traveling near Hunt Highway and Val Vista Drive in the city.

 The weather is getting nicer and that means that more people will be taking their bikes off the hooks in the garage, checking the tires and heading out on the road.
 In other words, it’s time to review the basics of bicycle safety.
 While it’s every motorist’s job to watch for bicycles and pedestrians, you

 Community property includes any assets, accounts and properties acquired jointly during a marriage in Arizona.
 When a couple decides to divorce, their community property generally divides equally in half between the two spouses.
 Millennial couples are maintaining separate bank accounts, as reported by CNBC, but it may not always prevent sharing half of it with a

-Arizona fathers may find that the holiday season becomes a bit more stressful when they share custody of the kids with their ex-wife.
+Arizona fathers may find that the holiday season becomes a bit more stressful when they share custody of the kids with their ex-wives.
 However, it is possible for people to successfully co-parent and make this season a bit more peaceful.
-Many parents may already have a document that lays out where the kids will spend
+Most parents already have a document that lays out where the kids will spend each

 With half of the homes in Arizona upside down in value, a common question from clients is whether they ought to walk away from their homes or consider a short sale.
 My answer always begins with the classic lawyers’ response: “it depends.”
 That response is not simply a lawyer’s stalling technique, but a reflection of